 - Toss in the marinated chicken pieces to coat with the cornstarch mixture and place the pieces on a plate to "stage" them for frying.

-- In two or three batches (three for me), fry the chicken pieces for 4 to 5 minutes, until golden brown and fully cooked through.
+- Heat the three cups of oil in the wok to 350 degrees F. In two or three batches, (three for me), fry the chicken pieces for 4 to 5 minutes, until golden brown and fully cooked through.

-- Using a spider or slotted spoon, remove the chicken to a paper towel lined plate.
+- using a spider or slotted spoon, remove the chicken to a paper towel lined plate.
 Repeat.

 - Pour the oil into a heat proof container, and wipe out the wok (don't wash it).